 How it Works

-Essentially, the general mechanism underpinning the phototherapeutic effect involves the transfer of energy from a source of light to a biological system.
+Essentially, the mechanism underpinning phototherapeutic effects involves energy transfer from a light-source to a biological system.
 This energy can be either constructive or destructive in its ultimate effects depending on its wavelength (colour) and intensity (energy).
 There are primarily three bands of wavelength known to have therapeutic properties: red, infra-red and blue.

 Longer wavelengths of light, into the near infra-red band of the light spectrum, have the ability to penetrate deeper into the body’s tissues where they can produce physiological changes similar to those induced by red light.
 Easily capable of reaching the skin’s highly vascularized hypodermal layer, and beyond, wavelengths in this band are associated with such beneficial effects as increased blood and lymphatic fluid flow, neovascularization (the formation of new blood vessels), the reduction of swelling, and increased tissue oxygenation.18